OzzyProjects/ip_domain_locator/README.md

 **the --file|-f [file input] [file output] option is the only one required**

-The file input is the file to work on and the file output is the name of CSV filename that will be create by the script to record all infos.
+The file input is the file to work on and the file output is the name of CSV filename that will be created by the script to record all infos.

 Example of some command lines :